 Tesla again demonstrated the convenience of its over-the-air software updating system by adding two useful features designed to keep valuables safe — and that includes man’s best friend.
 Compatible cars started receiving what the company refers to as Sentry Mode and Dog Mode in February.

 According to company co-founder and CEO Elon Musk, Sentry Mode turns the eight cameras installed in late-model Tesla vehicles into eight security guards.
+It’s like a dash cam, but better.
 They detect when someone gets too close to the car (whether it’s another motorist hitting it in a parking lot or a thief breaking in) and react accordingly.
 If Sentry Mode identifies a minor threat, like someone leaning against the car, it immediately displays a message on the central screen to warn the potential intruder that cameras are recording his or her every move.
 If it identifies a major threat, like someone breaking a window, it increases the display’s brightness, sounds the car’s alarm, and plays music at maximum volume.

 What kind of music?
 You’ll know it when you hear it.